 - Click the "Close" button on the bottom right of the Campaign Settings modal.

 If you've provided preheader text using both the preheader text editor and an html content block, both will be displayed in the contact's inbox.
 We recommend removing html content block containing your preheader text if you wish to use the preheader text editor.

 Preheader best practices

-Because each device and app is different, preheader text may not always be supported (ie, some Outlook clients).
+Because each device and app is different, preheader text may not always be supported, for example, in some Outlook clients.